What is the Public Information Committee?

 - We have also produced radio public service announcements that inform listeners where they can find help for their drinking.

 These are just a few of the activities that a PI Committee performs.
-Other examples of PI activities are available here.
+Other examples of PI activities can be found in the P.I.
+Workbook from GSO.

 How Can I Help?